wp-plugins/smugmug-insert/readme.txt

 Contributors: mpriess
 Donate link: -
 Tags: smugmug, images, image, gallery
+Requires at least: a smugmug account
+License: GPLv2
 Tested up to: 3.4
 Stable tag: trunk

-Browse photos from SmugMug and add them to post/pages.
+Browse photos from multiple SmugMug-Users and add them to posts.
+Integrated smoothly within the text-editor.
+Configurable thumb and fullscreen-sizes.

 == Description ==

 The plugin insert a icon on insert/edit page.
-Click on the icon you can see the smugmug users, what you specified on the settings page.
-Entering in the user you can browse an album and insert images individually into post.
+With a click on the icon you can see the smugmug users, that you've specified on the settings page.
+By browsing threw the public albums of the user you can easily add pictures within your posts and pages.
+The size of the thumbs and lightbox images can be configured.

-The plugin insert just the url of image, and the image phisicaly remain in smugmug servers.
+The plugin insert just the url of image, the image itself remains phisicaly on the SmugMug servers.
+So when you change the album-name the url won't match anymore!

 == Installation ==

 1. Upload `smugmug-insert` to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-1. Add users on settings page
+3. Add users on settings page
-1. Set up other settings
+4. Set up other settings

 == Frequently Asked Questions ==

+= When i click on the SmugMug-Icon above the text-editor only a blank popup opens. = You've forgot the set a valid username in the SmugIns Setting-Page!

 == Screenshots ==